Reloaded-Project/Reloaded.Memory.SigScan/README.md

 # Introduction

 `Reloaded.Memory.SigScan`, is a pattern matching library for scanning byte signatures.
-It is biased towards ease of use and most importantly speed, achieving a staggering 2000MB/s on a single processor thread.
+It is biased towards ease of use and most importantly speed, achieving a staggering 2GB/s on a single processor thread in non-vectorised searches and over 10GB/s on vectorised searches.

 # Functionality